spencerjibz/SimpleReactWeatherAPP/README.md

 ## Requirements
 + Nodejs
 + git
++ cmd, powershell or bash
 ## Usage
 1.  **[checkout the Live Demo](https://ppxp73kjv7.codesandbox.io/)**

 2. OR **Follow the steps below**
-- > clone the repo by running
+- > clone the repo by running in the cmd
 ```git clone https://github.com/spencerjibz/SimpleReactWeatherAPP.git```

 - >> enter the directory and run